games647/FlexibleLogin/README.md

     /flexiblelogin <reload/rl> - reloads the config
-    /flexiblelogin forcelogin <name> - Force login the user /flexiblelogin <accounts/acc> <name/ip> - Get list of user accounts /flexiblelogin <unregister/unreg> <name/uuid> - Deletes the account of a user /flexiblelogin <register/reg> <name/uuid> <pass> - Register the user with a specific password /flexiblelogin <resetpw/resetpassword> <name> - Sets a new temp password for a new user
+    /flexiblelogin forcelogin <name> - Force login the user /flexiblelogin <accounts/acc> <name/ip> - Get list of user accounts /flexiblelogin <unregister/unreg> <name/uuid> [-a] - Deletes the account of a user or all using the -a flag /flexiblelogin <register/reg> <name/uuid> <pass> - Register the user with a specific password /flexiblelogin <resetpw/resetpassword> <name> - Sets a new temp password for a new user